Re-Establishing Healthy Routines and Habits in the New Normal

-- going for a walk or run with a running pram
+- going for a walk or run with a running buggy

 - playing a family game of catch or Frisbee in the park

-- going for a family bike ride or hike (using a bike seat or carrier for younger kids)
+- going for a family bike ride or walk (using a bike seat or carrier for younger kids)

-- undertaking the Couch to 5K program together
+- doing the Couch to 5K challenge together

 Diet.
-In times of stress, it’s easy to turn to sweet, oily, and high-carbohydrate foods for a short-term pleasure boost.
-However, over a prolonged period of time, these kinds of foods can be detrimental to your physical and mental health, so it’s important to re-establish a healthy eating routine.
-Here are some easy switches to help get back into a healthy eating pattern:
+In times of stress, it’s easy to turn to sweet, greasy, and high-carbohydrate food for a short-term pleasure boost.
+However, over a prolonged period of time, this kind of food can be detrimental to your physical and mental health, so it’s important to re-establish a healthy eating routine.
+Here are some easy swaps to help get back into a healthy eating pattern:

-- Keep frozen veggies (frozen spinach, kale, peas, and carrots) on hand to throw into pasta sauce, curries, and soups.
+- Keep frozen vegetables (frozen spinach, kale, peas, and carrots) on hand to throw into pasta sauce, curries, and soups.